 Melrose METCO

-Metropolitan Council for Educational Opportunity, Inc. (METCO) was established in 1966 METCO has been the largest voluntary school integration program in the nation .
+Metropolitan Council for Educational Opportunity, Inc. (METCO) was established in 1966.
+METCO has been the largest voluntary school integration program in the nation.
 The METCO program has approximately 3,300 students from Boston and Springfield who attend public schools in the participating communities.
 METCO school integration program is in 33 partner districts in Greater Boston, Massachusetts.
 Melrose became a METCO town in 1977.
-The program provides Boston residence students Melrose residence students and staff an opportunity to interact with each other from different racial backgrounds and benefit from a culturally diverse learning environment.
+The program provides students who are residents of Boston and students who are residents of Melrose an opportunity to interact with each other and benefit from a culturally diverse learning environment.

 With a unique combination of cultural sensitivity, expertise, creativity, and professionalism, METCO is committed to providing a quality educational and social experience for all students, strengthening their own personal and professional development, and ultimately, creating avenues for positive challenge and growth for all educators.